hxtpoe/reactivecouchbase.github.io/index.md

 )
 ```

-or if you are adventurous, you can use snapshots
+or if you feel adventurous, you can use snapshots

 ```scala
 resolvers += "ReactiveCouchbase Snapshots" at "https://raw.github.com/ReactiveCouchbase/repository/master/snapshots/"